KirillKryukov/naf/README.md

 Prerequisites: git (for downloading), gcc, make.
 E.g., to install on Ubuntu: `sudo apt install git gcc make`.
+On Mac OS you may have to install Xcode Command Line Tools.

 Building and installing: